onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  5.1.5 - The VNF Guidelines only accepts horizontal scaling (scale out/in) by VNFC.
 Vertical scaling (scale up/down) is not supported by ONAP.

--  5.1.5 - Since ONAP provides all EMS and VNFM functionality On-Demand scaling is accomplished through ONAP and not directly by the VNF

 Section 5.2 VNF Update and Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~